 FERPA is short for the Family Educational Rights and Privacy Act, a federal law enacted in 1974.
 FERPA protects the privacy of student education records.
 All educational institutions that receive federal funding, including Cornell, must comply with FERPA.
-When you become a Cornell student on the first day of classes/semester or attendance, whichever comes first, and the student continues to be protected by FERPA for your lifetime.
+FERPA begins for a Cornell student on the first day of classes/semester or attendance, whichever comes first, and the student continues to be protected by FERPA for their lifetime.

 FERPA gives students four basic rights with respect to their education record:

 - The right to inspect and review their education record.

 - The right to some control over the disclosure of their education record.

 - The right to request the amendment of their education record where appropriate.